daveydee33/contact-keeper/README.md

 - AddContact to now use our API backend and store to MongoDB instead of our temp hardcoded local data
 - Get Contacts, Loading Spinner, move the ContactFilter to other file, some fixes, and Clear Contacts
 - Fix DeleteContact now to work with MongoDB backend.
 And some other UI fixes
+- fixed an issue that page refresh kept redirecting to Login page - was an error with the `loading: false` default state.
+- modify the Delete and Update contact options to work with the API/MongoDB now (instead of the hardcoded temp records we had)
+- lots of other fixes and things